Consensys/truffle-security/README.md

              The default is 10 contracts, the maximum value, but you can set this lower.
   --version  Show package and MythX version information.
+  --no-progress
+             Do not display progress bars during analysis.

 ```